jorgecarleitao/django-sphinxql/README.md

                                               'my_text',
                                               output_field=CharField()))

-indexes the concatenation of two fields (see [Django documentation](https://docs.djangoproject.com/en/dev/ref/models/database-functions/#concat) why).
+indexes the concatenation of two fields (see also [Django documentation](https://docs.djangoproject.com/en/dev/ref/models/database-functions/#concat)).
 In principle the index fields accept any Django expression Django annotate accepts.

 To index your indexes, run: